IsabelleRaj/COVID-19-Exploration/README.md

 Skills used: Joins, CTE's, temp Tables, windows functions, aggregate functions, view creations and data type conversion.

+### 4. Data Visualisation on Tableau
+I created a tableau dashboard accessed displaying Covid-19 cases and deaths.
+This can be accessed via https://public.tableau.com/app/profile/isabelle.rajendiran/viz/Covid-19CaseandDeathDashboard/Dashboard1.
+The specific queries used for this dashboard can be found as tableau_case_death_queries.sql.

 ### Acknowledgements
 Thanks to Alex The Analyst (youtube.com/@AlexTheAnalyst) from which this project was adapted from.